rstodden/DEPlain/B__Document-level_Corpus/DEplain-web-doc/README.md

 Two German native speakers have manually aligned the sentence pairs by using the text simplification annotation tool [TS-ANNO](https://github.com/rstodden/TS_annotation_tool) by [Stodden & Kallmeyer (2022)](https://aclanthology.org/2022.acl-demo.14/).

 ##### Who are the source language producers?
 The texts of the documents were manually simplified by professional translators.
-See for an extensive list of the scraped URLs see Table 10 in [Stodden et al. (2023)](https://arxiv.org/abs/2305.18939).
+See for an extensive list of the scraped URLs see Table x in [Stodden et al. (2023)]().

 #### Annotations